nyc-london/dsp/05a-python.md

 >> REPLACE THIS TEXT WITH YOUR RESPONSE

-#1.
+# 1. List Comprehensions

 List comprehensions are a tool for transforming one list into another list.
 During this transformation, elements can be conditionally included in the new list and each element can be transformed as needed.
 ---

+# 2. Map Function

->> map() is a function with two arguments:
+map() is a function with two arguments:

->> r = map(func, seq)
+r = map(func, seq)

->> The first argument func is the name of a function and the second a sequence (e.g. a list) seq.
+The first argument func is the name of a function and the second a sequence (e.g. a list) seq.

->> map() applies the function func to all the elements of the sequence seq.
+map() applies the function func to all the elements of the sequence seq.

->> It returns a new list with the elements changed by func.
+It returns a new list with the elements changed by func.

 >>    def fahrenheit(T):